ScalabilityIssues/documentation/README.md

 The **Price Estimation** microservice incorporates several key features to provide accurate and timely price predictions for airline tickets.

 - Firstly, it employs a container named `ml-data-scraper` capable of periodic execution and configurable to extract flight and pricing information from various airline companies via <a href="https://www.kayak.com">Kayak</a> website.
-Once the data retrieval process concludes, it uploads the gathered information to a distributed and efficient MinIO database stored within a designated bucket, while concurrently dispatching a notification through RabbitMQ signaling the completion of the task.
+Once the data retrieval process concludes, it uploads the gathered information to a distributed and efficient MinIO database stored within a designated bucket, while concurrently dispatching a notification through RabbitMQ signalling the completion of the task.
-- Additionally, the microservice comprises a container labeled `ml-training` which remains on standby for incoming events indicating the arrival of new flight data.
+- Additionally, the microservice comprises a container labelled `ml-training` which remains on standby for incoming events indicating the arrival of new flight data.
 Upon receipt, it initiates the training of a new Machine Learning model tailored for price prediction.
 Once the training phase is complete, the newly created model is uploaded to a designated MinIO bucket.
 - Finally, the microservice encompasses a container exposing a gRPC interface specifically designed for price prediction.
 This interface accepts input parameters such as airport information and dates and produces reliable price predictions.
 In the event of a newly trained model, it seamlessly incorporates the updated model for predictions; otherwise, it utilizes the latest available model stored within the MinIO repository, ensuring up-to-date and accurate price estimations for users.

 ### Ticket service